God’s Word to Workaholics (Exodus 20:8-11)

 Remember, Sabbath is a gift to us from God.
 Accept his invitation.
 You can relax in his presence because he is safe to share your life with.
 More than anything else, he just wants the time to be with you.
 Unfettered and unbusy time to enjoy you, to show you his love.
 Time to make you a champion at living.

-How can I keep the Sabbath day??
+How can I keep the Sabbath day?
 God said, “Remember to observe the Sabbath day by keeping it holy.
 Six days a week are set apart for your daily duties and regular work, but the seventh day is a day of rest dedicated to the LORD your God” (Exodus 20:8-10).
-What does it mean to keep the Sabbath day holy??
+What does it mean to keep the Sabbath day holy?
 Holy means set apart or different.
 God says that we’re supposed to take one day a week and do something different than we do the other six days of the week.
-On the seventh day, we’re to have a change of pace.
+On the seventh day, change our pace.
 That’s what it means – unique, reserved, special.

 The first way that we can keep the Sabbath day holy is that we can rest our bodies.
 God himself set this as an example.
 When he created the world, it says he took six days to create the world and on the seventh he rested.
-Was God tired??
+Was God tired?
 No, God does not get tired.
-So why did God rest on the seventh day??
-He was modeling something God says is an important principal of life – every seven days you take a day off.
+So why did God rest on the seventh day?
+He was modeling something God says is an important principle of life – every seven days you take a day off.
 We need to rest our bodies.

 The Sabbath isn’t a day to be glum and miserable.
 It’s a day to build play and praise into your life.
 It’s a day for your emotions to be recharged.
 It’s a day to stay emotionally healthy.
 Proverbs 14:30 says, “A relaxed attitude lengthens life.”?
 The Sabbath is a day for us to loosen our grip.
 It’s a day to inhale God’s holiness and goodness.
 It’s a day to rejoice that you are a gift to life, and that life is a gift to you.